Get started with Progressive Web Apps

 You now have a simple local web server running at http://localhost:8080.

-Key parts of the Progressive Web Apps platform, such as Service Workers, require using HTTPS.
+Key parts of the Progressive Web Apps platform, such as service workers, require using HTTPS.
 When your PWA goes live, you must publish it to an HTTPS URL.
-Many hosts now offer HTTPS by default, but if your host doesn't, Let's Encrypt offers a free alternative for creating the necessary certificates.
+Many hosts use HTTPS by default, but if your host doesn't offer HTTPS, Let's Encrypt offers a free alternative for creating the necessary certificates.

 For example, you can create an Azure free account.
 If you host your website on the Microsoft Azure App Service, it's served over HTTPS by default.